Comp-Labs/Download-macOS/README.md

 - [Mountain Lion 10.8](https://updates.cdn-apple.com/2021/macos/031-0627-20210614-90D11F33-1A65-42DD-BBEA-E1D9F43A6B3F/InstallMacOSX.dmg)
 - [Lion 10.7](https://updates.cdn-apple.com/2021/macos/041-7683-20210614-E610947E-C7CE-46EB-8860-D26D71F0D3EA/InstallMacOSX.dmg)

+In case any of the links don't work, try going [here](https://support.apple.com/en-in/102662#browser) and download them using a Safari browser.

 ## Known Issues

 - Sometimes you may get an error saying `Update Not Found`.
 The workaround is nothing but to try again.